atharva-p/guides/pythonNotes.md

 Used to test whether an item is present in an object.

-`in` - will return true if the item is found in object `not in` - will return true if the item is not found in object
+`in` - will return true if the item is found in object.
+`not in` - will return true if the item is not found in object

 ## Loops